 As an example, if your next album has a picture of a forest in sepia, then make sure that your music posters, flyers, social media posts and other marketing collaterals related to that album all convey the same theme.
 This could involve making your marketing collaterals sepia-colored as well, and depicting animals found in that forest (or even you and your bandmates walking through that forest) for example.

 Once you’ve decided on your band’s visual identity and album theme, you’ll need to actually create your collaterals.
-Don’t worry if you aren’t a graphic designer expert, because by using a tool like PosterMyWall, you’ll be able to create awesome graphics using an easy-to-use drag-and-drop editor.
+Don’t worry if you aren’t a graphic designer expert, because by using a tool like PosterMyWall, you’ll be able to create awesome graphics using an easy-to-use drag-and-drop album cover maker.
 Your collaterals will be ready before you know it!

 It’s always a good idea to drill down into what works within your music niche, so hip hop flyers have an aesthetic that’s quite different from a pop artist’s marketing collaterals.

 Songs aren’t just three-minute clips of people singing along to sounds from different musical instruments.
 Often, they tell a story that resonates with the listener, hooking them and compelling them to share your music with their friends.

 Need inspiration?
 Then have a listen to the song Must Have Been the Wind by Alec Benjamin.
 Within the song’s first verse, you can tell that the song is about a protagonist waking up after hearing a fight going on in the apartment above, and a girl crying.
 And as you listen to the song play out, you learn of the protagonist’s attempts to reach out to the girl and make sure that she is okay.